railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

 These are just the default settings used by the system during automated replenishment.
 The same product can be either manufactured internally or bought from a supplier.

-The three fields (Supply Method, Procurement Method, Product Type) determine the system's behaviour when a product is required.
+The three fields (:guilabel:`Supply Method`, :guilabel:`Procurement Method`, :guilabel:`Product Type`) determine the system's behaviour when a product is required.
 The system will generate different documents depending on the configuration of these three fields when satisfying an order, a price quotation to a supplier or a manufacturing order.

 Open ERP manages both stockable products and services.
-A service bought from a supplier in *Make to Order* mode, will generate a subcontract order from the supplier in question.
+A service bought from a supplier in :guilabel:`Make to Order` mode, will generate a subcontract order from the supplier in question.

 The following illustrates the different cases for automatic restocking.